-Do I need to request a P/NC grade for Fall 2020?
+Do I need to request a P/NC grade for Winter 2021?

-How will I know if I should request a P/NC grade?
+How will I know if I should request a P grade?

-Students should check their Fall 2020 final grades online in Self Service first before requesting a P/NC grade.
-This request may help students maintain a GPA close to their prior cumulative GPA (if it has not improved).
+Students should check their Winter 2021 final grades online in Self Service first before requesting a P grade.
+This request can only apply to eligible grades found in the P/NC policy and may help students maintain a GPA close to their prior cumulative GPA (if it has not improved).

 Do I need to request P/NC grades for all of my classes?